AlibabaCloudDocs/waf/intl.en-US/Website Access/Website access with CNAME/Add domain names.md

 **Note:** You can select **Least time** only when intelligent load balancing is enabled.
 For more information, see [Intelligent load balancing](/intl.en-US/Pricing/Subscription/Intelligent load balancing.md).

-After the setting takes effect, WAF distributes back-to-origin requests to multiple origin IP addresses to achieve load balancing. |
+After the setting takes effect, WAF distributes back-to-origin requests to the IP addresses of multiple origin servers to achieve load balancing. |
         |**Does a layer 7 proxy \(DDoS Protection/CDN, etc.\) exist in front of WAF**|Select **Yes** if you need to configure a Layer 7 proxy in front of WAF.
 Otherwise, WAF cannot obtain the actual IP addresses of clients.
 For more information, see the following topics:         -   [Deploy WAF and Anti-DDoS Pro together](/intl.en-US/Website Access/Connect cloud services to WAF/Deploy WAF and Anti-DDoS Pro together.md)
         -   [t15558.md\#](/intl.en-US/Website Access/Connect cloud services to WAF/Deploy WAF and CDN together.md)
 Select **No** if you do not need to configure a Layer 7 proxy in front of WAF. |